What is MIM?

-- A portal that includes a workflow engine for managing employees, contractors and groups, and for providing self-service password reset (it is noteworthy that the portal functionality is largely replaceable by features in Azure AD Premium, while the above synchronization capability remains a fundamental requirement to many hybrid implementations, and is actually part of Azure AD Premium)
+- A portal that includes a workflow engine for managing employees, contractors and groups, and for providing self-service password reset.
+Note that the portal functionality is largely replaceable by features in Azure AD Premium, while the above synchronization capability remains a fundamental requirement to many hybrid implementations, and is actually part of Azure AD Premium).

-As we are experts in this complex technology, we have a mountain of resources which you may find helpful.
-Here are four of the most popular:
+We are experts in this complex technology, and we have lots of resources which you may find helpful.
+Here are some of the most popular:

-- What’s the difference between MIM and Azure AD Connect – webinar recording
+- MIM and Azure AD Connect – two sides of the same coin?

 - Upgrade from ILM or FIM to MIM: Benefits and Best Practices